 - download: draft Local List (PDF 9.6MB)

-How is the Local List being created?
+How was the Local List created?

 Autumn 2012 - adoption of Selection Criteria

 The Selection Criteria is a very important part of the Local List as it is used:

 - by the public to justify their nominations to the Local List and